Finn's LabVIEW Goldmine:

 What is it?

 It is a filter function (implemented as a sub-VI) that implements a time-constant filter based on the Backward method of discretization.
-The initial filter output, i.e. the output at the first function call, is equal to the initial filter input, thereby avoiding an unfavourable initial bump in the filter output.

 Inputs to the function: